 Belgian endive or witloof is a popular winter season vegetable in Europe.
 It features smooth cream-colored leaves, compressed into a compact (bud-like) 10 to 12 cm long heads.

-Endive is one of the very low calorie leafy vegetables.
+Endive is one of the very low-calorie leafy vegetables.
 100 g fresh leaves carry just 17 calories; however, it contributes about 8% of daily-required intake (DRI) of fiber.

 Current research studies suggest that high inulin and fiber content in escarole help reduce glucose and LDL-cholesterol levels in diabetes and obese patients.

 Additionally, escarole is a good source of minerals like manganese, copper, iron, and potassium.
-Manganese is used as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Manganese used as a co-factor for the antioxidant enzyme, superoxide dismutase.
 Potassium is an important intracellular electrolyte helps counter the hypertension effects of sodium.

 Fresh endive is available all around the year in the markets.
 Choose crispy, tender leafy tops.
-Avoid tough, yellow discolored leaves.
+Avoid tough, discolored yellow leaves.